-Progression – remember this is a sales document, if you can, try and give an overview of what typical progression could look like from this role, be it a step up or a move to a different team or office.
+Progression and opportunities – remember this is a sales document, if you can, try and give an overview of what typical progression could look like from this role, be it a step up or a move to a different team or office.

 How to use the job description

 You’ve created a brilliant job description, great!
 Now it’s time to make use of it.
 Create a job advert that you can advertise on you company website and job boards using the ‘overview of the job’, ‘company information’ (a shortened version), ‘key activities’, ‘required experience’, ‘skills and education’, ‘desired competencies and behaviours’ and ‘what we offer’ sections.
 You should also share the job description with your HR/Talent team and everyone else involved in the process (including recruitment partners if you are using them).

 Lastly, you should use the job description to create the interview process – you have a list of required and desired experience plus competencies and skills that you can use to build your interview questions.
 If you'd like to find out more about creating an interview process, you can read another of our articles here.